awslabs/sagemaker-debugger/docs/rules/README.md

 Get the reduction value of the chosen tensor at a particular step.
 A reduction value is a tensor reduced to a single value through reduction or aggregation operations.
 The different reductions you can query for are the same as what are allowed in [ReductionConfig](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md) when saving tensors.
 This API thus allows you to access the reduction you might have saved instead of the full tensor.
 If you had saved the full tensor, it will calculate the requested reduction at the time of this call.

-Reductions allowed:

-- `min`, `max`, `mean`, `prod`, `std`, `sum`, `variance
+Reduction names allowed are `min`, `max`, `mean`, `prod`, `std`, `sum`, `variance` and `l1`, `l2` representing the norms.
-- `l1`, `l2` norms

 Each of these can be retrieved for the absolute value of the tensor or the original tensor.
-Above was an example to get the mean of the absolute value of the tensor.
-`abs` can be set to `False` if you want to see the `mean` of the actual tensor.
+Above was an example to get the mean of the absolute value of the tensor. `abs` can be set to `False` if you want to see the `mean` of the actual tensor.

 If you had saved the tensor without any reduction, then you can retrieve the actual tensor as a numpy array and compute any reduction you might be interested in.
 In such a case you do not need this method.

 ```python
 trial.tensor(name).reduction_value(step_num, reduction_name,